Causey Reservoir: Drownings and Deaths

+A 23 year old male was cliff jumping into the reservoir when he went under the water and failed to resurface.
+According to the sheriff's department the individual was not wearing a life jacket.
+The body of the individual was found around 9:10 p.m. on July 19, 2025 by a remote-operated vehicle, the body was later recovered by a dive team.

 On March 20, 2020, a 19-year-old male drowned.
 The Weber County Sheriff's office said the call came in at 2:45 a.m.
 The body was recovered within an hour.

 On August 14, 2015, a group of individuals was cliff jumping at the reservoir.
 At one point, a person jumped in and didn't surface.
 The body of the cliff diver was found the next day at approximately 11 a.m.

 On September 1, 2007, an 18-year-old exchange student drowned while swimming across a narrow part of the reservoir.
 The teen's body was found the next day in 121 feet of water.

 In August 1989, an airman from Hill Air Force Base drowned while swimming to a popular cliff jumping location.

 In July 1988, a 17-year-old boy drowned while trying to swim to an area to cliff jump.
 It took over a year for authorities to recover the body.

 In July 1976, a 23 year old Salt Lake City Man drowned in Causey Reservoir near Lookout Point.
 Rescue divers found his body in about 100 feet of water.